 The back is a complex region of the body.
 Our trained staff can help identify what the problem might be.
 As physiotherapists, our job involves attending to injuries at any stage of the process and reversing the effects as well as teaching you how to prevent it from recurring.

-This can start off with advice and self management techniques combined with manual therapy and progress to high level exercise and even sports-specific treatment.
-The earlier you get to the physio, the faster you recover, so don’t hesitate to give us a call if your spine is starting to give you grief.
+This can start off with advice and self management techniques combined with manual lower back pain physiotherapy and progress to high level exercise and even sports-specific treatment.
+The earlier you get to the back physiotherapist, the faster you recover, so don’t hesitate to give us a call if your spine is starting to give you grief.

 The main function of the back is to protect and hold together the spine, or vertebrae, which is essential for body movement.
 The back also supports body weight through correct posture, and provides additional protection for vital organs.